 Security guard firms attempt to mimic the warrior virtue of obedience with “post orders.”
 Unlike the rules of Generally Accepted Accounting Practice, these are not merely instructions, and they are certainly not suggestions.
 They are called “post orders,” not “post practices” for a reason.
 That reason should be questioned because it could be falsified with counter-examples and logic.
 Obedience and hierarchy might have no more place in private security than in a private dental practice.

 Guard businesses also mimic the paramilitary command structure with sergeants and captains, and even majors and colonels.
 Academic criminologists have questioned whether the police need captains, lieutenants, and sergeants, but unsuccessfully, as the public seems overwhelmingly to prefer the paramilitary model of policing.

 This raises questions about “exclusivity.”
-You cannot claim to be a police officer or an army officer.
+You can claim to be a computer programmer, but you cannot just claim to be a police officer or an army officer.
 You cannot spin off your own police force or air force, taking your command staff with you.
 If you do, we call it civil war, not competition; and it is the primary symptom of a failed state.
 To gain entry to the warrior caste, you have to pass tests.
 But this is true of many professions, by definition.
 In any complex, urban society, not just anyone and everyone can whimsically enter any field of enterprise without some validation.